 The scholarship recipients are determined in accordance to procedure outlined in our scholarship bylaws.
 To view the bylaws for the Back Bay Amateur Astronomers Scholarship Committee you can click here.
 The BBAA Scholarship Committee Chair is Ben Loyola.
 The scholarship awards will be distributed in the spring to the first and second place student applicants.
 The scholarship awards shall be in the form of a check payable to the college or university listed on the recipient’s scholarship application, or to such other college or university designated by the recipient to which the recipient has been accepted, or to the applicant if a college or university has not been determined.
 To apply, download our scholarship application form.
 If you would like to make a donation to our scholarship fund please go to the BBAA store and scroll down to the section marked "Donate to the BBAA Scholarship Fund".

 Each year in the spring the BBAA sells raffle tickets with the proceeds funding our Georgie June Scholarship Fund.
 The tickets cost $5 each and are available for purchase from the four club officers.
-The grand prize this year is a Celestron AstroFi 130mm Wi-Fi GoTo Telescope!
-This telescope comes with many extras and can even be controlled with your cell phone.
-Complete details for the prize can be found on our Georgie June Raffle Flyer.
-We will also have other prizes too that can be won with the purchase of your raffle ticket.
-The raffle for the telescope will be held at the BBAA Summer Picnic in July.
-The winner does not have to be present, but will be required to pickup the telescope at or after the picnic.
+The grand prize this year is a still be determined.
+One change this year is that the drawing will be held during the club anniversary luncheon meeting in December.
+The winner does not have to be present, but will be required to make arrangements to pickup the telescope at a later date if not present.

 The “Rapid Robotic Response Telescope” (RRRT) project is a joint collaboration between Norfolk State University and the University of Virginia to operate a robotic telescope at Fan Mountain Observatory near Charlottesville.
 The universities have generously allowed the BBAA to utilize the telescope for astrophotograhy.
 The 24-inch Ritchey-Chretien telescope is designed to operate remotely and studies gamma ray bursts, blazars, and other transient events.
 When not actively engaged in GRB work, students in the area and our members may use the scope for a variety of projects.
 The RRRT is apart of the Skynet Robotic Telescope Network.
 The Skynet Robotic Telescope Network or Skynet, is a global network of fully automated, or robotic telescopes serving professional astronomers and students over the Internet.
 Skynet telescopes are unique in that they are run by computers instead of by humans.
 Such telescopes are called robotic telescopes.
 Each evening, during good weather, the telescopes' domes open and the telescopes record data using request entered by members of the Skynet network.
 The RRRT Coordinator for the BBAA is Bird Taylor.